CallMarcus/domain-security-analyzer/README.md

 ## Usage

-Prepare a text file with one domain per line, for example `domains.txt`:
+Prepare a text file with one domain per line, for example `examples/domains.txt`:

 ```text
 contoso.com